To discuss transportation, we must agree on what the goals of a transport system are

 - Enforce urban planning decisions (controversial)

-- Reduce other negative externalities of travel
+- Reduce other negative externalities of travel, play nice with other modes

 - Treat people equally